 - Family preservation

 For a complete list of approved need reasons, please review the Bridges Eligibility Manual (BEM 703) policy.
+To find out if you could qualify for assistance, review the Income Eligibility Scale.
 For most families, the department pays less than the full cost of childcare.
 Families are expected to pay the difference between the subsidy payment and the provider's actual charge.

 - Q: How do I apply for assistance?

 A: If you need help paying for your child care, assistance may be available.
 Use MI Bridges to apply.
-If you cannot use MI Bridges to apply, you can use the paper Child Development and Care Application (MDE-4583).
+If you cannot use MI Bridges to apply, you can use the paper MDHHS Application for Assistance (DHS-1171).
 If you plan to use a license exempt (formerly known as unlicensed) child care provider who is not currently enrolled by the Department of Education, you will also need to have your provider complete the Child Development and Care License Exempt Provider Application.
 Make sure that your provider reads and meets the requirements to be an MDE enrolled license-exempt child care provider.
 Have your provider submit the completed form, along with the required verifications, to the address or fax number listed on the application as soon as possible.

 - Q: How can I find licensed child care providers in my area?

 A: To find licensed child care providers in your area, visit www.GreatStarttoQuality.org.
 Great Start to Quality has local resource centers throughout Michigan where staff can help you find child care that fits your budget and schedule.
 Please call 877-614-7328 for more information.